Memphis STEM in Medicine Ecosystem

 Current work includes:

-• Afterschool STEM Clubs are designed to provide 5th-grade students opportunities to engage in science and engineering concepts as applied to pediatric cancers in an informal setting.
+• Afterschool STEMM Clubs are designed to provide 5th-grade students opportunities to engage in science and engineering concepts as applied to pediatric cancers in an informal setting.
 Clubs are facilitated by local college juniors and seniors majoring in a STEM-field.

 • Afterschool Community Health Clubs are designed to provide students in grades 7-8 opportunities to engage in developing cancer control programs to address cancer disparities in their communities.
 Clubs are facilitated by local college juniors and seniors majoring in a biology or public health field.